yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 An extension can contain any code you like, such as a helper class, a widget, a module, etc.

-It is recommended that you create an extension in terms of a [Composer package](https://getcomposer.org/) so that it can be more easily installed and used by other users, liked described in the last subsection.
+It is recommended that you create an extension in terms of a [Composer package](https://getcomposer.org/) so that it can be more easily installed and used by other users, as described in the last subsection.

 Below are the basic steps you may follow to create an extension as a Composer package.

 1. Create a project for your extension and host it on a VCS repository, such as [github.com](https://github.com).
-   The development and maintenance work about the extension should be done on this repository.
+   The development and maintenance work for the extension should be done on this repository.
 2. Under the root directory of the project, create a file named `composer.json` as required by Composer.
 Please refer to the next subsection for more details.
 3. Register your extension with a Composer repository, such as [Packagist](https://packagist.org/), so that